 Verifies that the finite cyclic group in the AP’s response is equal to the group selected by the STA.
 If these differ, the STA shall terminate the authentication exchange.

-The STA verifies the validity of the AP’s public key.
+Verifies the validity of the AP’s public key.

 The public key shall be converted from an octet string to an element according to the conversion in 11.3.7.2.5 (Octet string to element conversion).